How to Make a Mug with Cricut Infusible Ink in the Oven!

 What a disappointment!

 There may be a way to use a toaster oven, but I don't want to keep experimenting with it.
-Maybe with less heat or less time...but I don't know.
+Maybe with less heat or less time...but I don't know--I just don't want to waste supplies.

 Step 4: Baking the Mug

 So I tried again.
-I set the mug on a baking sheet and heated my kitchen oven to 400 degrees F. Then I put the tray and mug in the oven.
+I set the mug on a baking sheet and heated my kitchen oven to 400 degrees F. Then I put the tray and mug in our regular kitchen oven.

 Just bake for 15 minutes, then remove from the oven.